yulunwu8/Optically-Shallow-Deep/README.md

 This python tool delineates optically shallow and deep waters in Sentinel-2 imagery.
 The tool uses a deep neural network that was trained on a diverse set of global images.

-Supported input includes L1C files and ACOLITE-processed L2R files.
+Supported input includes L1C SAFE files and ACOLITE-processed L2R netCDF files.
 The output geotiff contains probabilities of water pixels being optically shallow and deep.

+Output is a 3-band geotiff:

+- B1: Binary prediction (OSW/ODW)
+- B2: Prediction probability of OSW (100 means most likely OSW, 0 means most likely ODW)
+- B3: pixels that are masked out

 Originally coded by by Galen Richardson and Anders Knudby, modified and uploaded by Yulun Wu